Iland69/W3.Framework/README.md

 # How to use

-To use this framework, you simply download the w3.framework folder and unzip it.
+To use this framework, you simply download the w3.framework folder and paste it.
 You can then rename it however you want.
 To run the application you should run index.html.
+**Using a live server is recommended**

 Everything is else is written in the files, but here is a quick summary:
 - Write HTML in components/main.html, JS in scripts/indedx.js, and CSS in scripts/index.css